Robert Longo: Drawing

-Working on themes of power and authority, Longo produced a series of blackened American flags ("Black Flags" 1989–91) as well as oversized hand guns (Bodyhammers 1993–95).
+Working on themes of power and authority, Longo produced a series of blackened American flags (Black Flags 1989–91) as well as oversized hand guns (Bodyhammers 1993–95).
 From 1995 to 1996 he worked on his Magellan project, 366 drawings (one per day) that formed an archive of the artist's life and surrounding cultural images.
-"Magellan" was followed by 2002's Freud Drawings, which reinterpreted Edmund Engelman's famous documentary images of Sigmund Freud's flat, moments before his flight from the Nazis.
+Magellan was followed by 2002's Freud Drawings, which reinterpreted Edmund Engelman's famous documentary images of Sigmund Freud's flat, moments before his flight from the Nazis.
 In 2002 and 2004 he presented Monsters, Bernini-esque renderings of massive breaking waves and The Sickness of Reason, baroque renderings of atomic bomb blasts.
+"Robert Longo: Monsters showed at Metro Pictures in New York City from September 21-October 26, 2002.
 Monsters was included in the 2004 Whitney Biennial.

 To create works such as Barbara and Ralph, Longo projects photographs of his subjects onto paper and traces the figures in graphite, removing all details of the background.
 After he records the basic contours, his long-time illustrator, Diane Shea, works on the figure for about a week, filling in the details.
 Next, Longo goes back into the drawing, using graphite and charcoal to provide "all the cosmetic work".
 Longo continues to work on the drawing, making numerous adjustments until it is completed about a week later.

 In March 2013, The Lexander Magazine reviewed Longo's 1982–83 diptych entitled Pressure, highlighting it as the "penultimate visual anthem of the era," expanding upon Neal Benezra's 1988 analysis of the work as having been "the most representative work of art of the 1980s."

+The artist's Engines of State series (made between 2012 and 2019) was given to and exhibited by the National Gallery of Art in 2023 by Clifford Ross.

 Music videos

-In the 1980s, Longo directed several music videos, including New Order's Bizarre Love Triangle, Megadeth's Peace Sells and The One I Love by R.E.M.
+In the 1980s, Longo directed several music videos, including New Order's "Bizarre Love Triangle", Megadeth's "Peace Sells" and "The One I Love" by R.E.M.
 He is responsible for the front covers of Glenn Branca's The Ascension from 1981 and The Replacements' 1985 album Tim.